oliviaslee/lemon-peak/processing-only/README.md

-# Isolated portion of demo that only runs software component of project (Processing-only)
+# Isolated demo

+Package of Lemon Peak that only includes Processing files for a software-only version of the demo.